Gate 3: How to Serve Your Customer

 4. Identify and Leverage Core Strengths

-5. Analyze and Chart Competitive Advantage
+5. Analyse and Chart Competitive Advantage

 6. Integrate Learnings from Market Segmentation